cosmopower-organization/ede/README.md

 # ede

-These are the emulators used in [The Atacama Cosmology Telescope: DR6 Constraints on Extended Cosmological Models](https://arxiv.org/abs/2503.14454).
+The `v2` emulators are the emulators used in [The Atacama Cosmology Telescope: DR6 Constraints on Extended Cosmological Models](https://arxiv.org/abs/2503.14454).

 They are the highest accuracy class-based emulators available on this organization and match the camb-based [Jense et al. (2024) Emulators](https://github.com/cosmopower-organization/jense_2024_emulators) in LCDM well under 0.1-$\sigma$ where $\sigma$ is the typical 68\%CL on parameter constraints using ACT DR6 data.